 Typically, The Risk Assessment is a key component of IT Security verification; however, there is much more to this than simply running a scanning tool once a month or answering a list of questions.
 The process must evaluate all the layers of security, including physical, technical, and administrative controls, identify gaps that exist, and provide real steps that can be taken to improve the overall security defenses that protect your computer systems and data.

-The Risk Assessment is a comprehensive engagement of not only internal and external network scans but examining patching success, particularly third-party patching which many businesses struggle to keep current2; Comparing your policies with what you are doing and with best practices in crucial areas like password management, the principle of least privilege, and validation of other security mechanisms implemented at your business; Addressing your compliance regulations (ex.
-HIPAA, PCI, SOC2, CMMC).
+The Risk Assessment is a comprehensive engagement of not only internal and external network scans but examining patching success, particularly third-party patching which many businesses struggle to keep current2; Comparing your documented policies with what you are doing and with best practices in crucial areas like password management, the principle of least privilege, and validation of other security mechanisms implemented at your business; Addressing your compliance regulations (ex.
+HIPAA, PCI, SOC2, CMMC, NIST, Cyber Insurance).

-As a result of your Risk Assessment, you should have a comprehensive technical report, asset report, threat identification, prioritized gap analysis and a work plan for remediation of any vulnerabilities, and an executive briefing to summarize your overall security posture.
+As a result of your Risk Assessment, you should have a comprehensive technical report, asset report, threat identification, prioritized gap analysis and a plan of action for remediation of any vulnerabilities or compliance gaps, and an executive briefing to summarize your overall security posture.

 For most businesses, a full Risk Assessment should take place yearly.
 Additional Internal and/or External Vulnerability Scan may be needed to validate the integrity of your network when changes occur in your environment.
-Those under compliance or increased security needs, ongoing monitoring with Managed Security Services are often required.
+Those under compliance or increased security needs, ongoing security monitoring and recurring audits of compliance are often required.

 The Layers of Data Security